faicker/wg-config/README.md

 ./user.sh -a alice
 ```

-This will generate a client conf and qrcode in current directory which name is alice
+This will generate a client conf and qrcode in users directory which name is alice
-and add alice to the wg config.
+and add alice to the wg server config.

 #### delete a user

 ```bash
 ./user.sh -d alice
 ```
-This will delete the alice directory and delete alice from the wg config.
+This will delete the alice directory and delete alice from the wg server config.

 #### clear all